Azure/aca-java-runtimes-workshop/scripts/infra/README.md

 # Provisioning and deployment scripts

-Theses script are mainly for testing/proctor usage, it's not meant for usage during the workshop.
+These scripts are mainly for testing/proctor usage, it's not meant for usage during the workshop.

 ## Provisioning infrastructure